-Below is a tentative fall 2019 calendar for the University of Limerick.
-Please do not book your flight until you receive your official acceptance letter with arrival and departure dates from the University of Limerick.
+Below is the spring 19 calendar for the University of Limerick.
+Please do not book your flight until you receive your official acceptance email from the University of Limerick.

-Depart the U.S.: September 2
+Depart the U.S.: January 13

-Arrival and Pick-Up Days: September 3
+Arrival and Pick-Up: January 14